natsunoyoru97/64-bits-OS/README.md

 ```
 - Run ``make install``.
 - If you encounter with the ``recipe for target 'install_bin' failed`` error, you may not have privilege.
 Try ``sudo make install`` instead.
-- Be sure to make your bochs source file SUCCESSFULY complied, or bochs might not run as expected.
+- Make sure your bochs source file is SUCCESSFULY complied, or bochs might not run as expected.
 - Run ``bochs -f <your-path>/MINEboot/myBochsScript.txt``.

 # TODO